CD-i: Commercial software

 CD-i software was typically developed using authoring tools from one of two companies: OptImage, which offered the Balboa Runtime Libraries and MediaMogul, and Script Systems, which produced ABCD-I. Much of the CD-i software was promoted or published by American Interactive Media (AIM), a joint venture between Philips and its subsidiary PolyGram, formed in Los Angeles in 1986 to publish CD-i consumer software.
 Philips Interactive Media was similarly launched in Europe.

 Philips initially marketed CD-i as a family entertainment product and avoided emphasizing video games to prevent competition with game consoles.
 Early releases focused on educational, music, and self-improvement titles, with relatively few games, many of which were adaptations of board games such as Connect Four.
 However, the system struggled in the multimedia device market against low-cost PCs, and games became its best-selling software.
 By 1993, Philips encouraged MS-DOS and console developers to create games, introduced a $250 peripheral with expanded memory and full-motion video support, and added a second controller port to new consoles for multiplayer games.

 Attempts to establish a foothold in the games market were largely unsuccessful, as the system, designed primarily as a multimedia player, was underpowered compared to other gaming platforms.
-Notable CD-i games included entries in Nintendo franchises, though not developed by Nintendo: Hotel Mario and three Zelda titles: Zelda: The Wand of Gamelon, Link: The Faces of Evil, and Zelda's Adventure.
+Notable CD-i games included entries in Nintendo franchises, though not developed by Nintendo: Hotel Mario for the Mario franchise, and three titles for The Legend of Zelda: Zelda: The Wand of Gamelon, Link: The Faces of Evil, and Zelda's Adventure.
 These were made possible by an earlier agreement between Nintendo and Philips to develop a CD-based add-on for the Super Nintendo Entertainment System, which never progressed beyond the prototype stage.
 However, the agreement granted Philips the right to develop games using Nintendo characters.